invoiceninja/invoiceninja.github.io/source/docs/hosted-stripe.md

 In v5 of Invoice Ninja we have introduced Stripe Connect using OAuth.
 This integration provides a secure way to integrate your Stripe account into Invoice Ninja.

-When you migrate you data across, we automatically create your Stripe account, however we need you to connect your Stripe account.
+When you migrate your data across, we automatically create your Stripe account, however we need you to authorize via OAuth your Stripe account with Invoice Ninja.

 To do this, navigate to Settings > Online Payments > Configure Gateways.
 In the Stripe driver you'll see the following:

 ![alt text](/assets/images/stripe/stripe1.png "Connect Stripe")